blabla1337/skf-flask/markdown/checklists/63--cs_basic_audit--5--.md

-User input must be encoded before it is used in HTML output.
+ A session bound token must be validated for each POST request.